nag92/pdblib-matlab/README.md

 	estimate the stiffness and damping feedback terms of the spring-damper systems, resulting in a minimal intervention control strategy.

+### Datasets

+	The folder "data" contains a dataset of 2D handwriting movements from LASA-EPFL (http://lasa.epfl.ch), collected within the context of the AMARSI European Project.
+Reference: S.M.
+Khansari-Zadeh and A. Billard, "Learning Stable Non-Linear Dynamical Systems with Gaussian Mixture Models", IEEE Transaction on Robotics, 2011.

 ### Contact

 	Sylvain Calinon